N3XIIS/N3XIIS/README.md

 - 👀 I’m interested in sports and gaming
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on different projects wheteher mine or not
-- 📫 How to reach me : U se my email 123mik3j03@gmail to reach me.
+- 📫 How to reach me : Use my email 123mik3j03@gmail to reach me.
 Ps: I know it's a weird email
-- 😄 Pronouns: He/
+- 😄 Pronouns: He
 - ⚡ Fun fact: I have good ideas but lack motivation

 <!---